 Are your products gluten free?
-Most of our products are made with gluten free ingredients, but our cookies and scones contain whole wheat flour (they're made in the same kitchen).
+Most of our products are made with gluten free ingredients, but some of our bakery items contain wheat- we rarely make these, but it is important to be aware that they are made in the same kitchen.

 Are your products made in an allergen free facility?
 All Zimt products are made in a vegan facility!
 So that means, no dairy, no eggs, no honey, no animal flesh nor animal secretions.
-But, we do manufacture some treats made with gluten (whole wheat flour), nuts, peanuts (...coming soon... email if you have any questions about that!), sesame and soy.
+But, we do manufacture some treats made with gluten (whole wheat flour), nuts, peanuts, sesame and soy.
 No matter how careful we are with clean up, we cannot guarantee that there is no cross contamination, unfortunately.

 Can I bake with Zimt?
 Yes!
 Works great if you want to keep a recipe completely cane sugar free.